The Council continues to focus on ways to cultivate neighborhoods of choice and improve the quality of life for all Ogden residents.

 Neighbor Up Grant Program

-The Council is launching the Neighbor Up grant program this year.
-Residents or neighborhood associations may apply for up to $1,000 for activities such as block parties, picnics, neighborhood crime prevention, trainings, and other gatherings that build connections between neighbors.
+The Council has launched a Neighbor Up grant program.
+Residents or neighborhood associations may apply for up to $575 for activities such as block parties, picnics, neighborhood crime prevention, trainings, and other gatherings that build connections between neighbors.
 Grants are also available to fund supplies for neighborhood cleanup and beautification projects.

 Ogden continues to focus on its work promoting diversity, equity, and human rights.
 The community adopted the Ogden Diversity Charter in FY2017, Ogden established a Diversity Commission as an advisory committee to the Mayor and Council on issues of diversity in the community.